a free monthly briefing on the knowledge agenda

 © Copyright, 2000.
 David Skyrme Associates Limited and Authors - All rights reserved.

-I3 UPDATE / ENTOVATION International News is a joint publication of David Skyrme Associates Limited and ENTOVATION International Limited - providers of trends analysis, strategic advice and workshops on knowledge management
+I3 UPDATE / ENTOVATION International News is a joint publication of David Skyrme Associates Limited and ENTOVATION International Limited - providers of trends analysis, strategic advice and workshops on knowledge management and knowledge innovation®

 Email: firstname.lastname@example.org email@example.com

 ® Knowledge Innovation is a registered trade mark of ENTOVATION International.

 Virtual teaming and virtual organizations: 25 principles of proven practice

 Measurement myopia; those who measure and those who act